MdSamsuzzohaShayon/php-stockvell/README.md

 Login Page
- - Use Phone/Email to login (to give both options to members)
+ - Use Phone/Email to login (to give both options to members) 😎
- - Forgot Password link is missing (to reset password)
+ - Forgot Password link is missing (to reset password) 😎

 Member Dashboard :

-Ideally, a simple member can create a Stockvell Pack but he must be approved as Leader of the Pack before the pack become visible to others to join.
+A simple member can create a Stockvell Pack but he must be approved as Leader of the Pack before the pack become visible to others to join.
 I am not sure how technically it will be possible, but please suggest some possibilities so that a simple member does not create a Pack (only A LEADER or AN ADMIN can create a Pack).
 A simple must apply to be a Leader once he creates a Pack.
 To apply as LEADER, the simple member submit a proof of address, and Government ID.
 And as leader, he will be able to define next member to withdraw funds (withdrawal can be random or first come, first served) Define the number of people is missing (can be dropdown from 02 to max 100)
  - Payment frequency (dropdown ??)